shivam512262/Amazon_clone/README.md

 # Amazon_clone
-Fully working Amazon clone where you can add and delete items from cart choose the delivery type, user can generate recipt
+Fully working Amazon clone
+where you can add and delete items from cart choose the delivery type user can generate recipt and choose payment option from paypal and credit card